-- A contract issues for any absence, tardy, lack of preparation resulting in an absence or other cause as defined in the Student Handbook. - Students may not accumulate more than two (2) make-up assignments in a 16-week course.
+- A contract issued for any absence, tardy, lack of preparation resulting in an absence or other cause as defined in the Student Handbook. - Students may not accumulate more than two (2) make-up assignments in a 16-week course.

 I, , in written contract with nursing instructor,

 , hereby agree to the following terms of assignment due to

-clinical absence on in course,
+in course,

-semester.

-Make-up Activity/Project:
+semeste r.

+2. Activity/Project to include:

 3. Activity/Project Qualifiers:

-4. Due Date: To be turned in no later than pm on
+4. Due Date: To be turned in no later the han pm on

 Date:

-Student Signature:

-Instructor Signature:

-Instructor Signature:

-See the Nursing Student Handbook policy for "Policies for Clinical Experience" for details regarding clinical Plans for Success.
+See the Nursing Student Handbook policy for "Clinical Policies" for details regarding clinical Plans for Success.